snisarg/snisarg.github.io/_posts/2020-08-25-options-cheatsheet.markdown

 ### Gamma

 - The amount by which the Delta changes for every dollar movement in the underlying.
+- The larger the gamma, the more volatile the price of the option.
 - Gamma increases as you get close to expiry.

 ### Theta